edgedb/edgedb/docs/guides/tutorials/chatgpt_bot.rst

 development instances use self signed certificates, and using HTTPS with these certificates will result in an error.
 To work around this error, we use HTTP instead by passing ``{ tlsSecurity: "insecure" }`` when creating the client.
-Bear in mind that this is only for local development, and you should use TLS in production.
-Instead of hardcoding the ``tlsSecurity`` in the code, let's add another environment variable to ``.env.local`` file so we can easily change this value per environment.
+Bear in mind that this is only for local development, and you should always use TLS in production.
+Instead of hardcoding the ``tlsSecurity`` value in our code, let's add another environment variable to ``.env.local`` file so we can easily change this value per environment.

 .. code-block:: -diff
     :caption: .env.local